Photo by Greg Rosenke on Unsplash

-Many applications allow us to track the history of our travels by marking the country, region, city, or place we have visited.
+Many applications allow us to track the history of our travels by marking the countries, regions, cities, or places we have visited.
 Can we implement a similar application in Oracle APEX?
 Of course!
-It's very simple thanks to the Map region.
-Plan for today?
-Prepare spatial data.
-Create a map and dynamic actions.
-Write a few lines of code.
-Save.
-Run.
-The end!
+It’s very simple, thanks to the Map region.
+What’s the plan for today?
+Prepare spatial data, create a map, set up dynamic actions, write a few lines of code, save, and run.
+That’s it!

 Data